-- See an authorized Lynx dealer for current specific studding availability and applications. - DO NOT EVER use conventional stud because, the track thickness is thinner then our standard tracks and the stud could tear off of track and separate from vehicle. - Studs should only be installed in the locations indicated by molded bulges in the track surface.
+- See an authorized Lynx dealer for current specific studding availability and applications. - Studs should only be installed in the locations indicated by molded bulges in the track surface.
 Some track models have two types of molded bulges; triangles and circles.
 See the warning molded into the track surface to know which one to use. - Never stud a track with a profile of 35 mm (1-3/8 in) or more. - The number of studs installed must always perfectly match the pattern of molded bulges in the track. - Always consult the traction product manufacturer's installation instructions and recommendations before having your dealer install studs and runners.
 It is very important to follow the torque specifications for the stud bolts.